Xyntopia/taskyon/README.md

 - _Sandboxed Environments:_ Each operation in Taskyon is conducted within a secure, isolated environment, safeguarding against potential vulnerabilities.
 - _Desktop Application:_ Offers an additional layer of security and control by running locally, ideal for users seeking an elevated level of data protection.
-- _Local data storage:_ Ensures that sensitive data is not exposed beyond the local browser environment, maintaining a secure boundary.
+- _Local Data Storage:_ Ensures that sensitive data is not exposed beyond the local browser environment, maintaining a secure boundary.

 ## Support

-- Join our taskyon channel!: https://matrix.to/#/!UNCbKcBpdEjFduzzMv:matrix.org?via=matrix.org
+- Join our Taskyon channel: [Matrix Channel](https://matrix.to/#/!UNCbKcBpdEjFduzzMv:matrix.org?via=matrix.org)
 - [Documentation](https://taskyon.space/docs/index)

 ## Roadmap